Otto the School Dog

 Cognitive: companionship with a dog stimulates memory, problem-solving and game-playing.
 Encouraging expression, participation and shared attention.

 Reading: reading to dogs has been proven to help pupils develop literacy skills and build confidence, through both the calming effect the dog’s presence has as well as the fact that a dog will listen to them read without being judgemental or critical.

 Obviously, bringing any animal into school is not something to be approached lightly, both for the animal and for the pupils and adults.
 We have discussed the practicalities, including everything from risk assessments and insurance to dealing with training, toileting and children’s allergies.
-A full policy and risk assessment is available on the policies page of the website (here) and in each base.
-Below, I also attach a Q and A guide.
+A full policy and risk assessment is available on the website (https://www.pilgrim.lincs.sch.uk) and in each base.
+I also attach a Q and A guide.

 Pupils will not be left alone with Otto and they will be taught how to be around a dog before introductions are made.
-As he will be very small when he first visits, Otto will have limited contact with pupils but this will increase as he grows and is trained.
-We will show him where he can go, when he can play, when he needs to be calm and quiet and what to chew (and what not to chew!).
-He will spend his first months primarily with his owner.
+As he is still young, Otto will have limited contact with pupils but this will increase as he grows and is trained.
+We will continue to show him where he can go, when he can play (footballs are a favourite), when he needs to be calm and quiet and what to chew (and what not to chew!).

 Otto will not be able to ‘roam’ around the school and will only have access to restricted areas.
 Longer term, we anticipate his role being varied to include things such as taxi duties, reading interventions, healthy activity lessons, as a distraction and to comfort pupils in distress and if appropriate on home visits to help particularly ‘stuck’ pupils.

 Only a small number of named staff handlers will be able to work with Otto and all will receive information and build relationships prior to doing so.